Acceptance Devices | PAX A77 Terminal User Guide

 5. To exit the screen, tap the back arrow until you reach the Home screen.

-In order for the PAX terminal to operate correctly, it must have the required software and encryption keys installed.
-The PAX terminal is configured to automatically download and install software and encryption keys.
-This process is also referred to as
+A PAX terminal must have the required software installed and encryption keys injected to operate correctly.
+Terminals are configured to automatically download and install these components through a secure process known as

 remote software and key injection

 .
-This automated activity provides merchants with a secure way to perform injections at the point of sale.
+This automated process enables merchants to perform injections securely at the point of sale, without manual intervention or the need for specialized equipment.

 Accessory update required

-error message on the terminal when software is installing, see Fixing the Accessory Update Required Error on the PAX Terminal.
+error message when software is being installed, see Fix the Accessory Update Required Error on the PAX Terminal.

 These types of software and encryption keys are automatically downloaded and installed on the terminal: